dragonflyoss/d7y.io/docs/reference/commands/client/dfget.md

 slug: /reference/commands/client/dfget/
 ---

-`dfget` is the client of Dragonfly used to download and upload files.
+`dfget` is the command-line tool of Dragonfly used to download and upload files.
 The unix socket of the dfdaemon GRPC service needs to be used during the upload and download process of dfget.
 To use dfget, dfdaemon must be started.